 Abandonment Is More Than A Word

-This word is a thread that runs through the quilt that is my life, hidden within all the folds of fabric.
+This word is a thread that runs through the quilt that is my life, hidden within the folds of fabric.
+It appears, and then disappears, that feeling of abandonment.

 Life moves onward, mere chapters in a book.
 But the word abandonment can sneak into the pages.
-Creep up in a verse or a paragraph.
+It can creep up in a verse or a paragraph.

 When you say someone does something with abandon, you mean that they behave in a wild, uncontrolled way.
-And they possibly do not think or care about the outcome.
+And they may not think about, or care about, the outcome.

-To some, abandonment can mean freedom.
-A word devoted only to those who can abandon.
+To some, abandonment can mean freedom—a word devoted only to those who can abandon.
 Leave.
 Desert.
 Walk away from.
+Ultimately, they all mean the same thing.

 If you were ever abandoned as a baby or at a very early age, that shadow walks with you the rest of your days.